SalesLoft/newrelic.ex/README.md

     end
     ```

+    It is also possible to specify a custom transaction name function to provide your
+    transaction name, falling back to the default naming scheme as needed:

+    ```elixir
+    defmodule MyApp.Web do
+      def controller do
+        quote do
+          # ...
+          plug(NewRelic.Plug.Phoenix, transaction_name_fn: &MyApp.Web.get_front_transaction_name/1)
+        end
+      end

+      def get_front_transaction_name(%{assigns: %{route: route_name}}) do
+        to_string(route_name)
+      end

+      # Fallback to the default Plug transaction name
+      def get_front_transaction_name(conn), do: NewRelic.Plug.Phoenix.generate_transaction_name(conn)
+    end
+    ```

+5. Your db calls will automatically be captured inside of any New Relic transaction.
+However,
+    this only works if the database work is done in the same process as the transaction.
+This
+    is most likely acceptable, but you may need to instrument database calls across the process
+    boundary.
+In that case:

-5. Update your controllers to pass `conn` as an option to your New Relic repo wrapper:
+    Update your cross-boundary code to pass `conn` as an option to your New Relic repo wrapper:

     ```elixir
     # web/controllers/users.ex